BlueBrain/Tide/doc/UserGuide.md

 defines the number of processes to launch, the hosts on which they have to run and the list of windows that each one of them will display.

+On real installations it is often desireable to hide the master control window entirely.
+This is achieved by setting "headless": true in the "master" section.

+Here is a simple example of the 1x3 setup used by default when launching Tide:

 \include examples/configuration_1x3.json

 More examples can be found in the examples folder of the source directory, or installed under ${install_prefix}/share/Tide/examples.

+To examine all possible options, a useful trick is to use tideConverter:

+> tideConverter --full examples/configuration_1x1.json configuration_full.json

 ## TIFF image pyramids